sadcitizen/doremi/src/func/partial-right/readme.md

-# partialRight(fn, ...args)
+# partialRight(fn, ...args): Function

-Returns a new function that invokes `fn` with `args` appended to the arguments it receives.
+Creates a new function that invokes `fn` with `args` appended to the arguments it receives.

 ## Usage